ArvsIndrarys/hyperledger-fabric-on-arm/README.md

  ### WARNINGS
  As presented on the tutorial page, the scripts network.sh and scripts/script.sh aren't working.
 They have been removed so it is unlikely that they would work as most of the files have been adapted (docker-compose-cli.yaml for example).
-After some modifications between two runs, it may be necessary to remove the old chaincode image for the instantiate to work properly.
+After some modifications between two runs, it may be necessary to remove the old chaincode image for the instantiation to work properly.